digitalcredentials/wallet-attached-storage-spec/spec.md

 * Replication also provides critical availability and disaster recovery functionality

+* Replication needs to be multi-primary (to reflect the multi-device and multi- client user environment)

+* Multi-primary replication requires support for a versioning or conflict resolution mechanism

 * Data, metadata, and permissions all need to be replicated

+* Authorship and data provenance (the ability to tell which user or service created or edited a given set of data) must work in this permissioned multi- primary write environment

 #### Serve as a General Purpose application storage backend